sigurdkampevold/media_mood/index.markdown

   overlay_filter: 0.3
   overlay_image: /images/md-mahdi-8SQ_wsDC0uY-unsplash.jpg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
-excerpt: A data story investigating the mood in the media
+excerpt: Have you ever wondered whether the mood in the media differ throughout the week and across newspapers?
+We have.
 permalink: /
 intro:
   - excerpt: "*The most important decision you take is to be in a good mood.* -- Voltaire"